1967 NFL season: Division races

 The Eastern Conference was split into the Capitol and Century Divisions, and the Western Conference had the Coastal and Central Divisions.
 (Each of the new division names began with the letter C and contained seven letters.)
 Under the new system, each team played six division games (a home-and-away series against teams in its division); a game against each of the other four teams in its conference; and a nonconference game against all of the four members of one of the two four-team divisions in the other conference, for a total of 14 games.
-In the past, if two teams were tied for the division lead at season's end, a one-game playoff was conducted to break the tie.
+In the past, from 1933 to 1966, if two teams were tied for the division lead at season's end, a one-game playoff was conducted to break the tie.
 Starting in 1967, a tiebreaking system was implemented that started with net points in head-to-head competition, followed by the team that had less recently played in a title game.
 As such, only one team in a division would be the division winner, even if the win–loss record was the same.